 Next, I applied a light coat of white wax to seal it as well as add texture and dimension.
 I brushed with the grain and buffed until I liked what I saw.

 Once that wax was ready, I added a clock face by recreating the free clock faces HERE and adding a bit of text of my own.
 You can also see how I used those faces on my clock face table.
 I then used my transfer method to get the text on the wood round, and painted it in my hand.

 While that clock was curing, I began work on the second one.
 First, I filled in the holes with wood filler and then sanded it smooth.
 For this repurposed wall clock, I wanted to do a fun color with a rustic feel.
 I had some red milk paint left over from my antique desk makeover (a must see).
-I mixed up a batch and applied two coats with my Fan Brush.
+I mixed up a batch and applied two coats of paint.